harness/developer-hub/kb/platform/harness-platform-faqs.md

 The release of the Immutable Delegate version to SMP involves setting the `IMMUTABLE_DELEGATE_DOCKER_IMAGE` version as an environment variable in the manager.
 When users download the YAML, this version is read from the environment variable, and SaaS utilizes pipelines to update MongoDB entries.
 During pod startup in SMP, the environment values are populated in the database, facilitating the direct retrieval of the Immutable Delegate version.

-### If the DELEGATE_RESOURCE_THRESHOLD is set to zero, does the delegate reject all tasks?
+### If the DELEGATE_CPU_THRESHOLD is set to zero, does the delegate reject all tasks?

-No, if `DELEGATE_RESOURCE_THRESHOLD` is set to zero, it behaves as if the feature is off, and the delegate acquires tasks as normal without rejection.
-Also, we have the default `DELEGATE_RESOURCE_THRESHOLD` value as 80.
+No, if `DELEGATE_CPU_THRESHOLD` is set to zero, it behaves as if the feature is off, and the delegate acquires tasks as normal without rejection.

 ### How do I inspect my certificates for delegate certificate issues?